Western Chalukya literature in Kannada: Rebel literature

 Born to Brahmin parents in the town of Basavana Bagewadi, Basavanna (1106–1167) rejected the upanayanam ("ritual thread ceremony") and left home for Kudalasangama, a holy place at the confluence of the Krishna and Ghataprabha rivers in Bagalkot district, Karnataka.
 According to historian P.B.
 Desai, it was here, during his tutelage under the saint Ishanyaguru, that Basavanna had visions of his life's purpose.
 The life of Basavanna marks a milestone in the history of Karnataka state, India.
 A towering personality, his zeal and socio-cultural achievements in the realm of peace and equality of mankind have brought about enduring changes in society.

 Information about his life and achievements come from the many Kannada writings, the earliest of which were written just after his death.
 Hoysala poet Harihara's Basavarajadevara ragale is the first known biography on Basavanna.
 Vijayanagara poet-writer Bhima Kavi's Basavapurana (1369), Singiraja's Amala Basavacharite (1500), Vijayanagara minister Lakkanna Dandesa's Shiva Tatwachintamani (1425–1450) are some of the important sources.
-The cornerstone of Basavanna's philosophy was "work-worship is heaven", the rejection of mere worship of God and the acceptance of one's own body as a temple of God.
+The cornerstone of Basavanna's philosophy was "work-worship is heaven" or "kaayakave kailasa", the rejection of mere worship of God and the acceptance of one's own body as a temple of God.
 Basavanna strongly advocated a life of complete commitment to work.
-As a poet, he finds a pride of place in Kannada literature.
+As a poet, he finds a place of pride in Kannada literature.
 His deftly written poems end with the word "Kudalasangama" which literally means "God of the confluence of two rivers", the poet's version of the god Shiva.
 About 1,300 such poems have survived, and have been described by H.S.
 Shiva Prakash as lyrical, satirical, deeply contemplative and self-critical.

 In one satirical poem, Basavanna decries the hypocrisy of a snake charmer and his wife, who on their way to find a bride for their son cancel the journey when they come across a bad omen – another snake charmer and his wife.
 Though Basavanna himself was a minister under the patronage of the king, some of his poems betray his contempt towards kingship and deep devotion to the god Shiva.